 2. Ultimate Avengers 2: Rise Of The Panther

 Nearing the top of my list is a sophomore outing that served as the lone sequel of the entire series.
 After Earth’s Mightiest Heroes defeated an alien race called the Chitauri and brought their initial invasion to an end, those foreign visitors attempt to invade a secluded African city called Wakanda under the leadership of Herr Kleiser, a fellow Chitauri alien/former Nazi who was originally defeated in World War II by Captain America.
-Now, Cap and company must team up with Wakanda’s newest king T’Challa as the latter takes up the mantle of Black Panther as they set out to bring a permanent end to the alien menace once and for all.
+Now, Cap and company must team up with Wakanda’s newest king T’Challa who takes up the mantle of Black Panther as they set out to bring a permanent end to the alien menace once and for all.
 Serving as the sequel to “Ultimate Avengers”, this film takes everything that was set up the first time around and ramps it up to a more thrilling display.
 While the first film saw Captain America acclimating himself to a role in modern-day leadership, he now finds himself dealing with his past.
 His struggle against Herr Kleiser sees him trying to finally put his prior history behind him and move on with his life.
 Black Widow mainly helps him out with that, since she voices her concern for him in the beginning and is given Field Leader status in order to keep Cap’s head in the game.
 In the end, this headstrong and tough lady helps Steve completely move on with the two of them committing to a relationship with each other.
 Just like the first film, Giant Man is cocky and arrogant while Wasp, his wife, does her best to keep his ego in check.
 After Cap disobeys Black Widow and returns to Wakanda in order to stop a Chitauri alien from advancing towards the hidden city, Hank puts his foot in his mouth by telling his teammates to leave Steve behind.
 This serves as the final straw for Janet as she tells him that she’s no longer sticking up for him due to his self-centered nature.
-After she’s sent into a coma due to a Chitauri alien’s sneak attack along a disguised Herr Kleiser (unintentionally due to Cap), Giant Man vows to set things right to her.
+After she’s sent into a coma due to a Chitauri alien’s sneak attack alongside a disguised Herr Kleiser (unintentionally due to Cap), Giant Man vows to set things right to her.
 As he fights the Chitauri alongside the Avengers and Black Panther in Wakanda, Wasp regains consciousness and joins Betty Ross with a device that will help out their cause.
 He teams up with Iron Man (who’s using his War Machine armor) and shrinks down in order to ride along towards the mothership.
 From there, he sacrifices himself so that Tony can overload the spacecraft’s core.
 Due to the extensive damage from the attack, Hank ultimately succumbs to his injuries and dies by his wife’s side.
 In the end, he overcomes his selfish and self-serving nature by proving his worth towards Janet and his teammates, even if that means losing his life.
 Finally, there’s the Hulk.
 Due to his self-destructive actions in the last film, Bruce Banner is imprisoned throughout the majority of the film and is constantly pestered by a bitter workmate named Dr. Oiler.
 By looking over the footage from the first film’s climax, he discovers that Gamma Radiation is what weakens the Chitauri’s vibranium armor.
 This leads to Betty acquiring his Gamma Generator for this film’s climatic battle.
 In the end, he escapes by transforming into the Hulk and fending off the few Chitauri aliens that were attacking Avengers HQ during the worldwide invasion and is ultimately forced to go on the run due to his past actions.
 In terms of Iron Man, Nick Fury and Thor (whom gets a bit more to do this time around), there’s not much to say about these men since they’re settled in their own roles.
 Last up, let’s look at our main character: T’Challa.
 Just like Cap, Herr Kleiser has caused some grief for him since he killed his father.
 Not only that, but Kleiser is also responsible for his kingdom’s law of forbidding all outsiders.
 Throughout the film, T’Challa requires help from the Avengers as he overcomes his nation’s long-standing mandate and finally earns complete respect from the entirety of his people.
 The action is thrilling, the comedy get a fair amount of chuckles, the character development is mostly well-handled and the story feels more engaging this time around.
 Overall, this film made everything that worked the first time around and transformed it into a much more confident movie that delivers a satisfying tale.